Unleash/unleash-edge/README.md

 When using offline mode you must specify one or more tokens at startup.
 These tokens will let your SDKs access Edge.
 Tokens following the Unleash API format `[project]:[environment].<somesecret>` allow Edge to recognize the project and environment specified in the token, returning only the relevant features to the calling SDK.
 On the other hand, for tokens not adhering to this format, Edge will return all features if there is an exact match with any of the startup tokens.

-To make local development easier, you can specify a reload interval in seconds; this will cause Edge to reload the features file from disk every X seconds.
+To make local development easier, you can specify a reload interval in seconds (Since Unleash-Edge 10.0.x); this will cause Edge to reload the features file from disk every X seconds.
 This can be useful for local development.

 Since offline mode does not connect to an upstream node, it does not support metrics or dynamic tokens.